elgohr/SayHi/README.md

 # SayHi
-This is a simple Spring Boot app, with the max of standard endpoints
+Simple Application, which is returning every call with a UUID.